-1. Agency of Transportation, employees in the classes listed below shall be eligible to receive a lump sum payment of one hundred ten dollars (\$110) per pay period, for each full pay period during which they are specifically designated, in writing, by the appropriate AOT appointing authority, to be the

-"Resident Engineer" on one (1) or more construction project(s), and when they meet all of the following criteria:
+1. Agency of Transportation, employees in the classes listed below shall be eligible to receive a lump sum payment of one hundred ten dollars (\$110) per pay period, for each full pay period during which they are specifically designated, in writing, by the appropriate AOT appointing authority, to be the "Resident Engineer" on one (1) or more construction project(s), and when they meet all of the following criteria:

-- (a) the employee is specifically assigned by the appointing authority to perform resident engineer duties, as outlined in the AOT Standard Specifications for Construction, Section 105.10, which requires that the resident engineer: have immediate charge of the engineering details of the construction project; and, be responsible for the administration and satisfactory completion of the project; and, have the authority to reject defective material and suspend any work that is being improperly performed and withhold payment until work has been corrected, and - (b) during the pay period, the employee is required to assume overall responsibility for the project(s) outlined in AOT Standard Specifications for Construction, Section 105.10, above, and - (c) the employee is specifically assigned to perform such duties for at least a full pay period, and the majority of the employee's regularly scheduled work hours for that pay period are charged to projects for which the employee is designated as the Resident Engineer; and - (d) a majority of the duties are performed on the construction site(s) in the field while actual construction activities are being performed by the contractor. - 2.
-In no event shall a qualified employee receive such lump sum payment(s) for more than fifteen (15) pay periods per calendar year.
-The Secretary of the Agency of Transportation, at his/her sole discretion, may elect to extend these lump sum payments for more than fifteen (15) pay periods per calendar year in unusual circumstances. - 3.
-The eligible classes for this payment are: - AOT Technician III, IV, V, and VI, and after June 19, 2011, AOT Technician VII and VII, - AOT Civil Engineer II, III, IV, and V, and after June 19, 2011, AOT Civil Engineer VI.
+(a) the employee is specifically assigned by the appointing authority to perform resident engineer duties, as outlined in the AOT Standard Specifications for Construction, Section 105.10, which requires that the resident engineer: have immediate charge of the engineering details of the construction project; and, be responsible for the administration and satisfactory completion of the project; and, have the authority to reject defective material and suspend any work that is being improperly performed and withhold payment until work has been corrected, and

+(b) during the pay period, the employee is required to assume overall responsibility for the project(s) outlined in AOT Standard Specifications for Construction, Section 105.10, above, and

+(c) the employee is specifically assigned to perform such duties for at least a full pay period, and the majority of the employee's regularly scheduled work hours for that pay period are charged to projects for which the employee is designated as the Resident Engineer; and

+(d) a majority of the duties are performed on the construction site(s) in the field while actual construction activities are being performed by the contractor.

+2. In no event shall a qualified employee receive such lump sum payment(s) for more than fifteen (15) pay periods per calendar year.
+The Secretary of the Agency of Transportation, at his/her sole discretion, may elect to extend these lump sum payments for more than fifteen (15) pay periods per calendar year in unusual circumstances.

+3. The eligible classes for this payment are:

+AOT Technician III, IV, V, VI, VII, and VIII,

+AOT Civil Engineer II, III, IV, V, VI, and VII